AF-1/AF-1/README.md

-All plugins and wikis for Logitech Media Server
+Plugins and Wikis for Logitech Media Server
 ====
 <br>